 Rewind two years, and the action camera market looked a little different from today.

 GoPro is leading the field with various flavours of the GoPro range.
 As a motorbike fan, I was looking for a solution to combine great video with onboard audio.
 I already had four GoPro Hero4 Silver edition at my disposal.
 I used those on several projects not related to my motorbike travels.

 So I was more than aware of the limitation of those cameras.
 At the same time, the new GoPro cameras didn\'t live up to expectations either.
 So I went back to the drawing board to find a suitable camera system for my travels as you imagine my first point of contact was the motorbike accessories store.
 This step turned out to be a total waste of time.

 Whenever I did ask for more details, the usual response was an empty slightly bewildered mumble of some sort without any commitment or factual detail.
 Or even more entertaining, the Gentleman who recommended a product without hearing the specifics and after giving me all the facts could back it up with any examples

-I know it is not everyone's Idea of fun to fickle around trying to make something work that was never intended for the task in the first place.
+I know it is not everyone\'s Idea of fun to fickle around trying to make something work that was never intended for the task in the first place.
 But stay with me on this one, please.
-I'm not talking about building your camera system, more like make it fit the purpose.
-Adapt it for the task in hand.
-Back to the drawing board and let's look at the main features required.
+I\'m not talking about building your camera system, more like making it fit the purpose.
+Adapt it for the task at hand.
+Back to the drawing board and let\'s look at the main features required.